solus-project/budgie-desktop/README.md

 ------

 Please look at `./data/theme/sass` to override aspects of the default theming.
-Arc theming is created using SASS, and the CSS files shipped are minified.
+Budgie theming is created using SASS, and the CSS files shipped are minified.
 Check out `./data/theme/README.md` for more information on regenerating the theme from SASS.